Login

 Payment Gateways

-EDD has many dozens of payment gateways available, from a variety of sources.
-Here are just a few of the common ones:
+EDD has dozens of payment gateways available, from a variety of sources.
+Some of the most popular ones you can connect to in just a few clicks:

 • Stripe